 You’ll be looking at data that’s available to the public, so nothing dodgy - annual reports, company profiles, product brochures, press releases.
 Check out reports published by companies like Hoover’s and Dun & Bradstreet.
 Local newspapers are also packed with valuable insights.
 Access online databases such as the US Securities and Exchange Commission and Standard & Poor’s.

-Your social media competitor analysis report should answer the following questions:
+Your social media competitor analysis report should cover the following...

 In your dreams!